sasjs/sasjs.io/docs/windows.md

 VSCode
 ---------------------

 VSCode is a powerful editor that includes a commandline that will run both CMD and POWERSHELL.
-The portable version is here:  [https://github.com/garethflowers/vscode-portable](https://github.com/garethflowers/vscode-portable)
+You can download the full version [here](https://code.visualstudio.com/download) or use the portable version [here](https://github.com/garethflowers/vscode-portable).

 NPM
 ---------------------
 Node Package Manager is an essential piece of kit, as it allows the dependencies of your project to be installed in a reproduceable manner.
-To install npm without admin rights:
+You can download the full version [here](https://www.npmjs.com/get-npm), or - to install npm without admin rights:

 1. visit the official [download page](https://nodejs.org/en/download) and extract the Windows Binary (zip file - not the installer).
 2. Copy the contents to a filesystem location, eg `C:\Tools`.